 “When I was marketing the Love What You Create in person workshops, I obviously did lots of social media posts and I had lots of photos that I put up on Instagram, mostly using Canva!”
 Cassie says.

-Upgrade to Canva for Work to create on-brand templates for all your social media posts.
+Upgrade to Canva Pro(opens in a new tab or window) to create on-brand templates for all your social media posts.

 “And then, after my workshops, I got my assistant to go through my Instagram feed, and any time there was a post about the workshop, I got her to save the caption and the photo into a Word document for me.
 It’s now a 67-page Word document!
 And so, whenever I’ve needed to promote the workshops again, I’ve been able to take posts that I wrote six months ago and re-use them.
 Sometimes, I’ve tweaked it, or repurposed it, or used a different photo with a similar caption, but no-one is really going to remember, and you’re always building a new audience.”